0xdaddy/AcceptBot-V4/README.md

 * option to accept guys who have a certain number of followers and more soon...

 ## A Simple System to work with the block 🚫
-* It deals with the sleep system automatically, raising it and lowering it at appropriate times
+* It deals with the sleep system automatically when get block, raising it and lowering it at appropriate times

 ## Usage for python guys 🐍
 1. run main.py